fotistsiou/doctor_appointment/README.md

-Η εργασία μου αποτελεί μια εφαρμογή για ραντεβού μεταξύ γιατρών και ασθενών. Οι τεχνολογίες και τα πακέτα που έχουν χρησιμοποιηθεί στην εφαρμογή είναι τα παρακάτω:
+My project is an application for appointments between doctors and patients.
+The technologies and packages used in the application are as follows:
 - Spring Boot (Spring Web, Spring Data JPA, Spring Security, Lombok, I/O Validation, Thymeleaf, MySQL Drivers)
 - Bootstrap
 - CSS

-Οι χρήστες στους οποίους απευθύνεται η εφαρμογή είναι οι γιατροί και οι ασθενείς και έχουν τις παρακάτω δυνατότητες:
+The users of the application are doctors and patients and have the following features:
-- Ο user ως γιατρός:
+- User as Doctor:
-    * Εγγραφή/Σύνδεση/Αποσύνδεση
+    * Register/Login/Logout
-    * Δημιουργία νέου ραντεβού
+    * Create new appointment
-    * Προβολή/Διαγραφή των ραντεβού του
+    * View/Delete his appointment
-    * Προβολή/Επεξεργασία των στοιχείων του
+    * View/Edit his account details
-- Ο user ως ασθενής:
+- User as Patient:
-    * Εγγραφή/Σύνδεση/Αποσύνδεση
+    * Register/Login/Logout
-    * Κλείσιμο ραντεβού από τα διαθέσιμα
+    * Booking appointment
-    * Προβολή/Ακύρωση των ραντεβού του
+    * View/Cancel appointment
-    * Προβολή/Επεξεργασία των στοιχείων του
+    * View/Edit his account details

-Οι οντότητες (entities) της εφαρμογής είναι τρεις:
+The entities of the application are three:
 - User
 - Role
 - Appointment

-Από αυτές τις οντότητες δημιουργούνται τέσσερις πίνακες:
+Four tables are created from these entities:
-- Οι τρεις πίνακες είναι ένας για κάθε οντότητα.
+- The three tables are one for each entity.
-- Ο τέταρτος πίνακας δημιουργείται από την σχέση many to many μεταξύ user και role.
+- The fourth table is created by the many to many relationship between user and role.

-Για τις παραπάνω οντότητες έχουν δημιουργηθεί επιπλέον:
+For the above entities have been additionally created:
-- Από ένα repository για την κάθε οντότητα, που κάνει implement το interface JpaRepository.
+- From a repository for each entity, which implements the JpaRepository interface.
-    * Στην περίπτωση του role repository έχουμε μια επιπλέον custom μέθοδο για την εύρεση role by name.
+     * In the case of the role repository we have an additional custom method for finding roles by name.
-    * Στην περίπτωση του user repository έχουμε μια επιπλέον custom μέθοδο για την εύρεση user by email και μια ακόμα για update του user με custom query.
+     * In the case of the user repository we have an additional custom method for finding the user by email and another one for updating the user with a custom query.
-- Από ένα service για την κάθε οντότητα όπου με dependency injection των αντίστοιχων repositories, υλοποιεί το business logic, δηλαδή της μεθόδους για crud operations.
+- From a service for each entity where, with dependency injection of the respective repositories, it implements the business logic, i.e. the methods for crud operations.
-    * Στην περίπτωση του user υπάρχει ένα ακόμα service, όπου κάνει implement το interface UserDetailsService του Spring Security.
+     * In the case of the user, there is another service, which implements the UserDetailsService interface of Spring Security.
-- Από ένας controller για τις οντότητες user και appointment, όπου διαχειρίζεται όλα τα http request για επικοινωνία μεταξύ του backend με το frontend.
+- From a controller for the user and appointment entities, where it manages all http requests for communication between the backend and the frontend.
-- Δύο config files, ένα για το web security των urls της εφαρμογής και ένα για την δημιουργία seed data κατά την πρώτη φόρτωση της εφαρμογής.
+- Two config files, one for the web security of the application urls and one for the creation of seed data during the first loading of the application.

-Για το frontend μέρος της εφαρμογής έχει χρησιμοποιηθεί:
+For the frontend part of the application has been used:
-- Thymeleaf για τη δημιουργία των templates.
+- Thymeleaf for creating templates.
-- Bootstrap και CSS για την μορφοποίηση των templates.
+- Bootstrap and CSS for formatting the templates.
-- Images για πιο ευχάριστη παρουσίαση των φορμών.
+- Images for a more pleasant presentation of the forms.

-Όλα τα παραπάνω βρίσκονται στα resources του project όπου εκεί υπάρχει και ένα file με το schema της βάσης και κάποια samples data.
+All of the above can be found in the project's resources where there is also a file with the base schema and some data samples.